Construction Specialist Must-Have Resume Skills and Keywords

 Uncommon Keywords on Construction Specialist Resumes

-Employer job listings tend to list Communication Skills, Carpentry, Documentation, Roofing, Technical, Assembly Line, Concrete Work, Construction Management, Vendor Management or Compliance as requirements in Construction Specialist job descriptions; however, candidates mention them far less frequently on their resumes.
+Employer job listings tend to list Communication Skills, Steel Manufacturing, Detail Oriented, Documentation, Construction Management, Carpentry, Technical, Construction Experience, Collaboration, Roofing, Compliance, Vendor Management or Concrete Work as requirements in Construction Specialist job descriptions; however, candidates mention them far less frequently on their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Construction Specialist position may help you stand out more to hiring managers.

 Common Keywords on Construction Specialist Resumes

 Both employer job listings and resumes from people who’ve held the position of Construction Specialist tend to always include skills and requirements found in this list.
-Whether you’ve only got Customer Service, Scheduling, Managing Crews, Project Management, MS Office, Analysis, Quality Control, Microsoft Excel, Electricity or Plumbing in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Scheduling, Customer Service, Managing Crews, Project Management, MS Office, Analysis, Quality Control, Microsoft Excel, Electricity, Plumbing, Painting or OSHA Standards in your background and experience, make sure to highlight the term prominently on your resume.
 As a candidate you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Construction Specialist.

 Uncommon Keywords on Construction Specialist Job Descriptions

-Employer job listings infrequently list OSHA Standards, Painting, Troubleshooting or AutoCAD as important skills or qualifications in Construction Specialist job descriptions.
+Employer job listings infrequently list AutoCAD as important skills or qualifications in Construction Specialist job descriptions.
 Nevertheless, candidates mention them much more commonly in their resumes.
-If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Construction Specialist position may go unnoticed or even discounted by hiring managers.
+If you possess this experience, including this keyword prominently on your resume when applying for a Construction Specialist position may go unnoticed or even discounted by hiring managers.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like OSHA Standards, Painting, Troubleshooting and AutoCAD may be something to reconsider.
-These 4 terms appear 2.40, 2.66, 3.32 and 4.73 times less frequently, respectively, than in job descriptions for a Construction Specialist role.
-This implies that highlighting any of these keywords on your resume may not be a great way to get noticed by a potential employer.
+Our analysis suggests that highlighting too prominently a term like AutoCAD which appears 0.34 times less often than in job descriptions for a Construction Specialist role implies that highlighting this on your resume may not be a great way to get noticed.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Construction Specialist.
 Make sure to include a strong showing for the following keywords on your resume: